coingaming/moon/docs/proposal.md

-# Moon scaffold proposal
+# Moon-elixir scaffold proposal
+To provide a mix generator task that will create a compound component covering all CRUD operations for a given data type.

 ## Proposal reason
-Speed up frontend development.
+Speed up frontend development for back-office-common CRUD operations.
-Reduce the number of breaking changes.
+Reduce the number of breaking changes, see details below.
 It closely aligns with Phoenix's development standards.

 ## Proposal workflow